Instructions for Authors

 RQ will not accept bibliographies that have been created using bibliographic management programs, such as RefWorks and Endnote.
 Field codes and all other formatting from such programs must be removed from the manuscript before it is submitted.

 In the revised final manuscript, type the author’s name and affiliation on a separate line under the title.
-The author’s name is directly followed by the abstract on the next line.
+The author’s name and affiliation is directly followed by the abstract on the next line.
 The abstract may not be longer than 100 words.
 You may include acknowledgements, which will appear before the first note.
 To include acknowledgments with your manuscript, please type them below the abstract and above the start of the article.
 Acknowledgments should be no longer than 100 words.
 The body text must be divided into titled sections, formatted in all caps, the first of which is the introduction, e.g., INTRODUCTION.
 The text must be followed first by a list of captions if the article includes illustrations, then by any appendixes, and then by a bibliography.
 Captions must include all relevant copyright and permissions information as specified in permissions agreements, e.g., “Courtesy of the British Library.”
 See below under 5.G: Captions for caption formats.
 Appendixes should be titled as follows: “Appendix: Title of Appendix”; or “Appendix 1: Title of First Appendix” and “Appendix 2: Title of Second Appendix.”
 Endnotes appear at the end of the manuscript, following the bibliography.